Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       create both DASH and HLS streaming presentations using common media objects (i.e., CMAF), but the ingest source MUST generate format-specific manifest objects.
    2. The [=ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC 8499) to identify the [=receiving entity=].

-   3. The [=ingest source=] MUST support the configuration of the path which it will POST all the [=objects=] to.
+   3. The [=ingest source=] MUST support the configuration of the path, which it will POST all the [=objects=] to.

-   4. The [=ingest source=] SHOULD support the configuration of the delivery path that clients will use to retrieve the content.
+   4. The [=ingest source=] SHOULD support the configuration of the delivery path that the [=receiving entity=] will use to retrieve the content.
 When provided, the [=ingest source=] MUST use this path to build absolute URLs in the manifest files it generates.
-When absent, relative pathing is assumed and the ingest source MUST build the manifest files accordingly.
+When absent, use of relative paths is assumed and the ingest source MUST build the manifest files accordingly.

 These capabilities are further illustrated in [[#examples]].